Skip to main content

 Entryways, Doors, and Hallways

-Entry.
-If the entrance is slightly elevated, consider adding an entrance ramp, shown at the bottom center of the floor plan below.
-As you enter through the door, it’s a good idea for the threshold to be very low or completely flush with the floor, for a smooth rolling experience.
+Consider adding an entrance ramp if the entrance is slightly elevated (as shown in the floor plan below).
+The threshold should be very low or completely flush with the floor for a smooth rolling experience.

 2D floor plan wheelchair accessible

-Turn-around space.
-Notice the circular wheelchair symbol on the floor plan above, which demonstrates the clearance needed to turn the wheelchair, generally 60” (1525 mm).
+Notice the circular wheelchair symbol on the floor plan above.
+This symbol demonstrates the clearance needed to turn the wheelchair, generally 60” (1525 mm).

 Wheelchair accessible kitchen

-Cabinets.
-Kitchen storage is in pull out drawers, which allow more access to items stored towards the back.
-A lazy Susan installed inside the corner cabinet allows a user to rotate items into view.
-Upper storage is on a shelf that has been mounted at 15” (381 mm) above the counter, rather than the standard 18” (457 mm) to make it easier for a wheelchair user to access plates, bowls, and other items.
-Another option would be to install shelving lifts inside upper cabinets, which allow a seated user to safely lower the shelves and their contents.
+Storage is optimized with pull-out drawers, allowing easy access to items stored at the back.
+A lazy Susan in the corner cabinet helps rotate items into view.
+Upper storage shelves are mounted at 15” (381 mm) above the counter, rather than the standard 18” (457 mm), making it easier for wheelchair users to reach.
+Alternatively, consider installing shelving lifts in upper cabinets to lower shelves safely.

-Sink.
-An accessible sink is less deep than a regular sink, to make it easier to reach items.
-A single lever faucet makes for easier one-handed operation.
+The accessible sink is shallower than a regular sink, making it easier to reach items.
+A single-lever faucet allows for easier one-handed operation.

-Electrical Outlets.
-Electrical outlets have been planned for accessibility.
-Notice the outlets on the side of the cabinet in the bottom left of the image above.
+Outlets are strategically placed for accessibility, such as those on the side of the cabinet in the bottom left of the image.

-Dining.
-This apartment features a built-in dining counter.
-Because a wheelchair armrest is usually around 29”, it’s a good idea to plan the height of your dining table or counter to be slightly higher, so that the wheelchair can roll under.
+The apartment features a built-in dining counter.
+Since a wheelchair armrest is usually around 29” high, it's wise to plan the dining table or counter height slightly higher to allow the wheelchair to roll under.
+The dining counter’s round contours add a nice touch by preventing accidental bumps into sharp corners.

 Wheelchair accessible kitchen bar table